Alonge9500/LLMZoomcampProject/README.md

 ## Conclusion

-This project demonstrates the effective use of RAG techniques to build a robust Q&A system for diabetes-related queries.
+This project put to use all the knowledege gathered in LLMZOOMCAMP 2024 by DATATALKS, it demonstrates the effective use of RAG techniques to build a robust Q&A system for diabetes-related queries.
 It includes comprehensive evaluation metrics, a user-friendly interface, and a detailed monitoring dashboard, making it a valuable tool for both end-users and developers.